Benefits

 - You find full-time or part-time employment.

-- You are going to work more hours than you have informed NAV about.
+- You are going to work more hours than you have informed Nav about.

 - You are receiving payments from your employer.